 - While a large down payment can be advantageous, there are varying loan types that appeal to buyers with different financial backgrounds — including those who have less to put down at closing.

 As inventory tightens and multiple offers become the norm, many buyers are left wondering what kind of home they can responsibly afford.
 The answer to that depends on a series of financial variables and loan options that you can take into account as you begin the process of searching for, and buying, a home.

 Here are insights you can use as you determine what you can truly afford when buying a home.

 Remember, every buyer is different, so it’s important that you work with a professional who understands your background.
-Your REALTOR® can recommend a mortgage loan officer or financial advisor who can provide a personalized, professional assessment of your finances.
+Your REALTOR® can recommend a mortgage consultant or financial advisor who can provide a personalized, professional assessment of your finances.

 After you apply for a loan, your lender will review your financials to determine how much of your monthly income is spent (or will be spent) paying off accrued debt.
 The calculation of this number is called your debt-to-income ratio.
 Lenders calculate your debt-to-income ratio to ensure that buying a house will not be too much of a financial burden over time.